Capital Gains Tax Changes on Private Residences

 Many owners of UK residential property decide to rent their property which has at some point been their main residence.
-At present, on disposal of the property, they would be entitled to a deemed period of occupation of the final 18 months of ownership thereby potentially increasing the amount of PRR available.
+Prior to 6 April 2020, on disposal of the property, they would be entitled to a deemed period of occupation of the final 18 months of ownership thereby potentially increasing the amount of PRR available.

-Lettings relief will also be reformed from 6 April 2020 so it is only available on a disposal on or after this date where the homeowner is in shared occupation with a tenant and not where the entire property is rented out.
+Lettings relief was also reformed from 6 April 2020.
+This was a very valuable relief providing an exemption of up to a further £40,000 on disposal, if at anytime the property has also been your main residence.
+Now it is only available on a disposal on or after this date where the homeowner is in shared occupation with a tenant and not where the entire property is rented out.

 The combination of these changes could have an impact on the decision process if a homeowner is deciding to sell the property or continue renting the property.

-Let’s look at an example of a couple considering the sale of a property and how the changes will impact them both before and after:
+Let’s look at an example of a couple selling a property and how the changes will impact them both before and after:

 Current market value: £1,000,000

 Property held jointly between husband and wife.
 Both are higher rate taxpayers.